+- Press and hold until lights flash to print the setting sheet.

-- Press and release to resume printing. - Press and release
+- Press and release to resume printing.

+- Press and release

 twice quickly to display a secondary error code following an error. - Press and release to cancel the job currently printing. - Press and hold until all of the lights come on to reset the printer.